Vendre08/gse-zip-tool/README.md

 To use the Makefile:

-1. $ make version - for maintainer's use only
-   This option sets the version number based upon a file named VERSION.
-   The VERSION file is not available on the remote Github repository.
-   The maintainer will bump the version number when a new version is created.
-If you have any problems with this application please open an issue at  https://github.com/nls1729/gse-zip-tool .

-2. $ make install - installs the application and support files.
+1. $ make install - installs the application and support files.
    The Python executable is installed in $HOME/.local/bin.
 The ui file is installed in ~/.local/share/gse-zip-tool.
 The application icon is installed in ~/.local/share/gse-zip-tool.
 The